-Brainchild of Dr Meenakshi Nayar, ETASHA was founded in 2006 to work with the youth from low resource settings.
-ETASHA provided a platform for imparting skills, raising the bar of productivity and providing sustained employment and income generation to the youth.
-Dr Nayar conducted a career guidance workshop for students at Madanpur Khadar, a resettlement colony in South Delhi and realised that while these students had tremendous potential it would be extremely hard for them to achieve their dreams and take control of their futures.
+ETASHA was founded in 2006 by Dr Meenakshi Nayar to work with youth from low resource settings.
+While conducting a career guidance workshop for students at Gautampuri, a resettlement colony in South Delhi, Dr Nayar realised that while these students had tremendous potential it would be extremely hard for them to achieve their dreams and take control of their futures.
 Professional courses would prove too expensive for these resource-poor youth and lack of training opportunities would drift them further from acquiring organised-sector jobs.
-At the same time, there was a growing service sector which required active, high school educated youth for various entry-level positions.
+At the same time, with her decades-long experience of Human Resource Management in the Corporate sector, she was aware of a growing service sector which required active, high school educated youth for various entry-level positions.
 Recognising the opportunity, Meenakshi sought to connect the two for mutual benefit.
-ETASHA became a bridge connecting resource-poor youth with the organised sector, enabling them to get over the vicious cycle of poverty and related issues like violence, substance abuse and social unrest.
+ETASHA became a bridge connecting resource-poor youth with the organised sector, enabling them to break out of the vicious cycle of poverty and the associated problems of violence, substance abuse and social unrest.

 After a decade of running programmes focused on employment for youth, we recognised the need to widen our approach and reach out to impact the entire ecosystem of the youth.
 In 2016-17, we introduced a series of programs relevant for preparing adolescents for work and adulthood.
 In 2017-18, we responded to the need of middle-aged women to earn livelihoods and meet the growing needs of their children and themselves, by initiating an Entrepreneurship Development Program for women.
 Our reach to other segments in the community has also been growing though programs like digital literacy, and financial literacy for adult men as well as competition and events like Protsahan mela for all age groups of men and women.